vishvAsa/book-pub/rAmAnujIyam/yAmunaH/Agama-prAmANyam/Agama-prAmANyam_min.md

 <details open=><summary>नरसिंहः</summary>

-This view of Prabhakara regarding the validity pertaining to the statements made by human beings,
-has already been stated and refuted briefly by Yamuna.
-He now exposes in detail, the untenability and absurdity of this view
-and proves that even sentences uttered by people in the world possess verbal authority,
-but not inferential authority.
-See the verse "tasmādasti madillie ", etc., following.
+This view of Prabhākara regarding the validity pertaining to the statements made by human beings, has already been stated and refuted briefly by Yāmuna.
+He now exposes in detail, the untenability and absurdity of this view and proves that even sentences uttered by people in the world possess verbal authority, but not inferential authority.
+See the verse "tasmādasti madillie"[[??]], etc., following.
 </details>

 <details open><summary>विश्वास-प्रस्तुतिः</summary>